jacomyal/GexfWalker/README.md

 - In local view:
   - Visualize the attributes of the current selected node
   - Click on a neighbour of the current selected node to select it
-  - In case of too many neighbours, choose the neighbour to select with a combo box (bottom left on the screen)
+  - In case of too many neighbours and labels overlapping, choose the neighbour to select with a combo box (bottom left on the screen)
 - In global view:
   - Click on a node to select it into the local view
   - Select a node in the bottom left combo box to pass to the local view